dcmi/usage/proposals/note_title.md

-DCMI Metadata Terms defines "title" as follows (with no usage comment):
+DCMI Metadata Terms defines the property [http://purl.org/dc/terms/title](http://dublincore.org/documents/2012/06/14/dcmi-terms/#terms-title) as follows:

     A name given to the resource.

-The draft ISO 15836-2 proposes the following:
+The draft ISO 15836-2 proposes the following definition and note:

     name given to the resource; usually a name by which the resource is formally known.